dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

-This means if you don't persist your results, you will be unable to generate analytics for validation results, if checked, results will generate notfications every time it's found and running validation analysis might be slower.
+This means if you don't persist your results, you will be unable to generate analytics for validation results, if checked, results will generate notifications every time it's found and running validation analysis might be slower.

 The validation results persisted can be viewed at the following